 3. Prior to reporting to their regular department assignment, personnel must have at least 8 hours of rest within the preceding 16-hour period.

 4. No personnel shall work any combination of on-duty, overtime or secondary employment totaling more than seventy-six (76) hours within a 7-day period without prior approval from the employee’s supervisor.
 For the purposes of calculating the 7-day total, the 7-day period begins at 0000 hours on Sunday and ends at midnight on Saturday.
-The VCUPD Payroll and Personnel Manager shall ensure that employees do not exceed these work hour restrictions.
+The VCUPD Personnel Coordinator/ Timekeeper shall ensure that employees do not exceed these work hour restrictions.

-5. Personnel may not work a combined total of more than 144 hours of overtime or secondary employment in any consecutive four-week This includes any hours worked while on vacation, compensatory, or other leave.
+5. Personnel may not work a combined total of more than 144 hours of overtime or secondary employment in any consecutive four-week period.
+This includes any hours worked while on vacation, compensatory, or other leave.
 The only exceptions are for work performed due to a primary job-related emergency, court overtime, or with prior approval from the employee’s supervisor.
-VCUPD’s Payroll and Personnel Manager shall ensure that employees do not exceed these restrictions.
+VCUPD’s Personnel Coordinator/ Timekeeper shall ensure that employees do not exceed these restrictions.

 Overtime Procedures and Regulations

-1. The Operational Support Coordinator shall post all overtime assignments via the online VCUPD Overtime (OT) System.
+1. The ODEC shall post all overtime assignments via the online VCUPD Overtime (OT) System.
 Overtime assignments are equally available to all eligible sworn officers.

-2. In order to ensure equity and fairness, off-duty overtime is granted depending on which officer has the lowest number of overtime hours in a 100-day period.
+2. In order to ensure equity and fairness, off-duty overtime is granted depending on which officer has the lowest number of overtime hours within the previous 15-day period and the upcoming 15-day period.

 3. Prior to signing up for overtime, department personnel requesting adjustments to their assigned schedules to allow for overtime shall first obtain permission from their immediate supervisor.
 Approval of such requests will be based on staffing needs.